-nbgrader provides the following teaching-related functionality in a Jupyter notebook environment:
+nbgrader allows an instructor to do the following when teaching in a Jupyter notebook environment:

 The Jupyter metadata format of Cocalc’s nbgrader is the same as that of the official nbgrader extension, and the user experience is similar, though with some changes.